Fighting Fly Allergies & Mosquito Borne Diseases

 - Keep horses out of muddy areas as much as possible.
 Water causes hoof walls to dry out and crumble.
 Mud can cause skin irritation as well.

-- Feeding an Omega-3 fatty acid supplement increases immune response and helps increase collagen production in the skin and hoof.
+- Feeding an Omega-3 fatty acid supplementation increases immune response and helps increase collagen production in the skin and hoof.
 This can be very useful in the warm months to strengthen a horse’s immune and alimentary systems.

-- Bathe horses frequently with gentle shampoo to get dirt and sweat out of their coats.
+- Bathe horses frequently with a gentle shampoo to get dirt and sweat out of their coats.
 Clean horses are less itchy and don’t attract flies as much as dirty ones!

-Try Triple Crown Naturals Golden Ground Flax– a ground flaxseed supplement with a 2 year shelf life.
+Try Triple Crown Naturals Golden Ground Flax– a ground flaxseed supplement with a 2-year shelf life.